ret7020/NOS/README.md

-# TOS - Toy Operating System
+# NOS - Not Operating System